cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 **Weaknesses**

 - Need to scrape both kepler and kubelet metrics endpoints.
-- No ability to make PromQL queries.
+- No ability to make PromQL queries e.g. to calculate a rate of change.
+We can only use the raw values we scrape.

 ### Store